cbouilla/spasm/README.md

 Dealing with large matrices
 ---------------------------

 Sparse Gaussian elimination is more an art than a science.
-In some cases, it will inevitably fail (the matrix will fill during the process).
+In some cases, it will inevitably fail (the matrix will fill and the process will grind to a halt).

-However, with some expertise, it may be possible to deal with potentially larger problems than what the auto-pilot is capable.
+However, with some expertise, it may be possible to deal with potentially larger problems than what the auto-pilot is capable of.
 Don't hesitate to get in touch.

 Citing SpaSM
 ------------